Zoom Integration

 Finally, the last step is to connect Zoom to Tutor LMS.
 To do this, head over to your WordPress backend dashboard, and navigate to Tutor LMS Pro > Zoom > Set API

 Instructors can also go to the Frontend Dashboard > Zoom > Set API for the same purpose.
+If you get any error there, simply update your permalinks to Postname and the issue will be fixed.
+You can access the permalink settings from WP Admin > Settings > Permalinks.

 Note: Since Zoom Integration is a pro add-on, be sure to enable this from WP Admin > Tutor LMS Pro > Add-ons.
 Only then will you find the Zoom menu in the WordPress backend dashboard.